Fillmore History, Family Crest & Coats of Arms

 The surname Fillmore was first found in Kent where they held a family seat from very ancient times at the manor of Herst, in the parish of Otterden, since the rteign of Edward II."

-Important Dates for the Fillmore family
+Early History of the Fillmore family